strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/qovery.md

 To use PostgreSQL provided by Qovery, you can use the built-in secrets and environment variables (see Qovery's [configuration section](https://hub.qovery.com/docs/using-qovery/configuration/environment-variable/).)

 ### 8. Deploy the app on Qovery
-All you have to do now is to navigate to your application and click on **Deploy**
+All you have to do now is to navigate to your application and click on **Deploy**.

 ![Deploy the app](https://hub.qovery.com/img/heroku/heroku-1.png)